Exploring the narrative world of the Buddhist cave temples of Kucha

 About the speaker

-Satomi Hiyama is Assistant Professor of Buddhist Art History at the Department of Eastern Philosophy and Culture on the Faculty of Letters of Toyo University, as well as External Researcher of the research centre Buddhist Wall Paintings of Kucha on the Northern Silk Road at the Saxon Academy of Sciences and Humanities in Leipzig.
-Her research focuses on the wall paintings of Buddhist rock-cut monasteries along the Silk Road, with special focus on Kucha and Dunhuang.
-She was Research Fellow of the Asian Art Museum, State Museums of Berlin from 2010 to 2016, and completed her PhD at Freie Universität Berlin in 2014.
-Her publications include: G. Vignato & S. Hiyama, Traces of the Sarvāstivādins in the Buddhist Monasteries of Kucha (Leipzig Kucha Studies 3, 2022); I. Konczak-Nagel / S. Hiyama / A. Klein (eds.), Connecting the Art, Literature, and Religion of South and Central Asia: Studies in Honour of Monika Zin (2022); H. Habata & S. Hiyama (eds.), Variety of Jātaka and Avadāna Transmission (2025).
+Satomi Hiyama is Assistant Professor of Buddhist Art History in the Department of Eastern Philosophy and Culture at Toyo University.
+She is also an External Researcher at the Buddhist Wall Paintings of Kucha on the Northern Silk Road research centre at the Saxon Academy of Sciences and Humanities in Leipzig.
+Her research focuses on wall paintings in Buddhist rock-cut monasteries along the Silk Road, particularly in Kucha and Dunhuang.
+She was a Research Fellow at the Asian Art Museum, State Museums of Berlin (2010 to 2016) and completed her PhD at Freie Universität Berlin in 2014.
+Her publications include several edited volumes and studies on Buddhist art and textual traditions.